adarshsoloman/DweepLang/README.md

 **DweepLang** is a lightweight, extensible wrapper that lets you interact with powerful language models **entirely offline**.
 It combines a simple web-based UI with a local Python backend, enabling seamless use of transformer models for tasks like:

-- English ↔ Hindi translation
+- English ↔ Hindi bidirectional translation (core feature)
-- Text summarization
-- Custom prompt engineering
+- Designed to be extensible for adding other tasks (e.g., summarization or custom prompts), but those are not included in this release
 - Local data analysis without sending anything to the cloud

 Built for **privacy**, **speed**, and **accessibility** in low-connectivity environments.